gti-gatech/STM4US/README.md

         * NaviGAtor scheduled and unscheduled events nodes and relationships are paused to be ingested to AWS Neptune <stage> database

    A scheduler called `navigator-scheduler-delete` is also created to delete NaviGAtor event nodes and relationships that are 15 minutes older or have not been modified for the last 15 minutes in the Neptune <stage> database.

+## <a name="stm_pmd_calculate_api"></a> STM Performance Metric Data (PMD) Calculations API

+STM-based performance metrics are computed from the data on GMAP mobile application in JSON file format that are uploaded to AWS S3 bucket `<TBD>` on weekly basis.
+The following metrics are currently calculated from the AWS Lambda function called `calculate-performance-metrics` on each day of the requested week:

+* Unique users count
+* Trips requested count
+* Completed trips count
+* Abandoned trips count
+* Trips deviated count
+* Trips deviated at intersections count
+* Fixed transit used count
+* Aggregated or average counts of above metrics for past 7 days from the current day

+The resulting metrics are saved to a JSON file called `PMD_<YYYY-MM-DD>_<YYYY-MM-DD>.json` for the requested week range starting on a Monday and ending on a Sunday.
+The file is then uploaded to the public S3 bucket for file access.

+UPDATED on 08/23/24:
+Currently only the aggregated metrics are saved and uploaded to the S3 bucket inside a json file named Weekly_PMD.json, and individual metric on each day is not saved.
+For example, the following json contains the aggregated metrics for two weeks of PMD data:

+        [{"date": "2024-04-29_2024-05-05", "total trips requested": 21, "average unique users": 5.0, "total trips completed": 14, "total trips abandoned": 7, "average trips deviated": 3.0, "average trips deviated at intersection": 1.0, "average fixed transit used": 0.0}, {"date": "2024-05-06_2024-05-12", "total trips requested": 22, "average unique users": 10.0, "total trips completed": 12, "total trips abandoned": 10, "average trips deviated": 5.0, "average trips deviated at intersection": 2.0, "average fixed transit used": 3.0}]

+To run the computation manually, a *POST* API is set up as follows:

+        curl -v -X POST 'https://<api-id>.execute-api.<region>.amazonaws.com/<stage>/api/pmd/calculate' -H 'Content-Type:application/json' -H 'Authorization:<password>'

+where the PMD metrics are computed based on last week's data of the current run day.
+The optional parameter `week` can be specified by users as follows:

+        curl -v -X POST 'https://<api-id>.execute-api.<region>.amazonaws.com/<stage>/api/pmd/calculate?week=20240429' -H 'Content-Type:application/json' -H 'Authorization:<password>'

+if users wished to compute the metrics based a certain week of the data in the past.
+The `week` value is assumed to be a Monday, but the current implementation could handle the value to be any day.
+If users accidentally specifies the value of the `week` that is in the future, PMD metrics will be computed based on last week's data of the current run day.

+During the computation if a day's data could not be found on the S3 bucket `<TBD>` for the PMD calculation, an exception handler handles the file not found error and continues the calculation for the remaining data.
+The computed metrics for the run may not be accurate and a warning message is recorded on the logs for the incident.

+Note that only *POST* is currently supported.

+A AWS EventBridge scheduler named `pmd-scheduler` is set up to execute the Lambda function `calculate-performance-metrics` on Monday at 1 am EST/EDT each week.
+It is assumed that the data from GMAP have been upload to S3 `<TBD>` by then to calculate the PMD metrics for the past week's performance.

 ## <a name="sidewalksim_data_api"></a> SidewalkSim Data API